 devGpib is bundled with the asynDriver.
 The code is in library asyn.
 Thus, once asyn is included as part of an application, devGpib will also be available.
-It is only necessary to include devGpib.dbd in your will also be available.
-It is only necessary to include devGpib.dbd in your will also be available.
-It is only necessary to include devGpib.dbd in your will also be available.
-It is only necessary to include devGpib.dbd in your will also be available.
-It is only necessary to include devGpib.dbd in your appliclude.dbd file.
+It is only necessary to include devGpib.dbd in your <app>Include.dbd file.
 In addition, device support for your specific instruments must be installed.